CAS735-F23/macrun-archless-team/README.md

 python3 ./simulator.py 127.0.0.1:8080
 ```

+> NOTE: If you start the services with a different address or port, you must change the `127.0.0.1:8080` parameter to
+> your new service address.

 ### With Postman

-1. Import all postman collection files from [postman-files](./postman-files)
+1. Import all postman collection files from [postman-files](./postman-files).
-2. Run the service APIs in Postman in the following order
+2. Run the service APIs in Postman in the following order:
     - Player Register
     - Player Login
     - HRM start